 |Net Worth (approx.)||8.71 crores INR (as in 2019) Myneta|

 Some Lesser Known Facts About Devendra Fadnavis

-- Devendra Fadnavis is a prominent Indian politician from the BJP.
+- Devendra Fadnavis is a prominent Indian politician of the BJP.
 He was appointed as the 18th Chief Minister of Maharashtra in 2014.

-- His father had served as a member of the Maharashtra Legislative Council from Nagpur.
+- His father was a member of the Maharashtra Legislative Council from Nagpur.

 - He was a student of the Indira Gandhi Convent School in Nagpur, but he moved to the Saraswati Vidyalaya when his father was sent to prison for participating in anti-government protests during the Emergency.
 He said that he did not want to attend a school named after the Prime Minister responsible for his father’s arrest.